nishanths/scrobble/doc/content/guide/src/index.md

 # Limitations

 Scrobbling isn't instantaneous due to limitations in how soon your Apple Music listening history is available in the Apple Music desktop app.
 Additionally the Scrobble macOS app by default scrobbles only once every 24 hours.
 So your listening history on the Scrobble website may be behind by a day or more.

+Songs have to be present in your Apple Music library to be scrobbled and to appear on the website.

 # Contact/Report issues